alexeldeib/active-directory-dotnet-deviceprofile/README.md

 - An Internet connection
 - A Windows machine (necessary if you want to run the app on Windows)
 - An OS X machine (necessary if you want to run the app on OSX)
-- A Linux machine (necessary if you want to run the app on OSX)
+- A Linux machine (necessary if you want to run the app on Linux)
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, please see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account.
 If you signed in to the Azure portal with a Microsoft account (previously named live account) and have never created a user account in your directory before, you need to do that now.